phuongpham1101/sample-react-page/README.md

 This project was created using `create-react-app`.
 The purpose is for homepage demo.

-This version is currently only not responsive, the design is for desktop only.
-Only the links in the primary menu work.

 All the data is stored in `data.js` for demo reason.

 ### Potential Improvements